 Is Colored Slip the Same As Underglaze?

 Pottery is a popular hobby, and because of that, Potters have developed a number of materials and mediums to decorate clay pieces.
 Among these, colored slips and underglazes are quite common.
-At first look, both these materials can look pretty similar.
+At first glance, both these materials can look pretty similar.

-Now that you know the basic trait that distinguishes the two let’s take a detailed look at their differences and ways of application.
+Now that you know the basic trait that distinguishes the two, let’s take a detailed look at their differences and ways of application.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.